 Codema was set up as a not-for-profit limited company by Dublin City Council in 1997 under the SAVE II Programme of the European Union.
 It was one of 14 local energy agencies set up around Ireland to help local authorities meet their energy performance targets through professional development and implementation of good and best practice.

-To find out more about Codema, please view our most recent Annual Report.
+To find out more about Codema and our work, please view our most recent Annual Report.